hoang-tran/hoang-tran.github.io/_i18n/en/_posts/2018-10-19-are-we-too-addicted-to-social-medias.md

 This problem was more difficult because:
 * I didn't know that it existed at all.
 Nobody's gonna tell me that I need to work on my long-term goals besides "work" and "family".
 I just happened to realize that something was missing.
 I felt unfulfilled as every week passed by.
 * It's hard to resist the instant gratification of opening that little blue app to see how my friends are doing.
-Who wants to sit down and work on some goals without any noticeable results for the next 6-12 months, right?
+Who wants to sit down and work on some inspiring goals without any noticeable results for the next 6-12 months, right?

 ## How did I address the problem?